Friday, 19 June 2020

 “As pale as a ghost, but apart from that.
 Remember, these tests are just a precaution.
 Your oxygen levels are good.”

 She walks oot.
 There’s a plaster ower the vein she’s taken the blood fae.
-If somewan hud tellt me a few weeks ago that ah could o haundled this wi’oot huvin a full blown panic attack, ah’d huv callt them a bold-faced liar.
+If somewan hud telt me a few weeks ago that ah could o haundled this wi’oot huvin a full blown panic attack, ah’d huv callt them a bold-faced liar.

 Yer made o stronger stuff than ye thocht, Edith McGee.

 Ah hink o ma blood.
 It’ll probably be in the hospital lab noo.
-Ah’ve nae idea whit they’re lookin fur, and ah thocht ah knew near enough everythin there wis tae know aboot the Corona Beer Virus.
+Ah’ve nae idea whit they’re luikin fur, and ah thocht ah knew near enough everythin there wis tae know aboot the Corona Beer Virus.
 Whit if they find sommat else wrang?

 A nurse walks intae the room and gestures doon the hall wi hur heid.
 At least ah’m no bein wheeled aroond like the last time ah wis in hospital.